 Identify and analyze individual, family, and societal influences on the condition.
 How do emotional, psychological, cognitive, and spiritual responses and issues relate to this health condition?
 What are common health beliefs?
-How are patient and provider perceptions of causal explanations/etiology similar or different?
+How do patient and provider perceptions of causal explanations/etiology differ?
 Do racial, ethnic, class, or health literacy issues interfere with coping?